sfomuseum/docker-sfomuseum-placeholder/README.md

 This project is setup to easily deploy and configure everything using AWS Elastic Container Service via the Cloud Development Kit (CDK).
 The end result is a working web application sitting behind an Elastic Load Balancer and running on EC2 Instances.
 (NOTE - We are using ECS with EC2 for now due to a limitation with Fargate having to do with networking.)

+Please also have a look at the [index.ts](/index.ts) file and read through the comments there to adjust the deployment to taste.

 To deploy this way, do the following:

 1. Edit your .env file with appropriate values